jorin-vogel/js-graphic-designer/README.md

 If you want to modify your _js-graphic-designer_ or contribute to the project:

 - First run `npm install`
-- Serve _index.html_ with your favorite web server or run `npm run-script server`
+- Serve _index.html_ with your favorite web server or run `npm run server`
-- For development run `npm run-script watch`
+- For development run `npm run watch`
-- To build _graphicDesigner.min.js_ run `npm run-script build`
+- To build _graphicDesigner.min.js_ run `npm run build`